Humidity, Fungus and Cameras – Problems & Solutions

 Fungus grows in between lens elements and under the lens coatings.
-Once it gets started, it is a pain to get rid of, and causes soft spots in your photographs, being the equivalent of having a fingerprint on your lens.
-This is one case in which the ‘prevention’ keeps the lens doctors away.
+Once it starts growing, it is difficult to get rid of, and causes soft spots in your photographs.
+It is like having a fingerprint smudge on your lens.
+This is one case in which the prevention keeps the lens doctors away.

 Fungus or Mould thrive in dark, humid places where there is little, or no movement of air (sound familiar? look at where you store your camera equipment).
 Very often camera equipment ends up in drawers, cupboards, or basements; all of which are dubious places to store them.
 Remember that keeping your camera in storage for too long is also a recipe for fungal (and mechanical) disaster.
 Lenses and cameras need to be kept in use and exposed to light and fresh air from time to time.
 A camera or lens that is used well, and stored correctly is most likely to see many years of successful picture-taking.

 Lenses and camera equipment are optimally stored at a relative humidity (RH) of around 35% to 45%.
-A good rule of thumb to figure the optimal RH to store your equipment at, is to look at it’s optimal operating humidity range, and half it.
+A good rule of thumb to figure the optimal RH to store your equipment at, is to look at it’s optimal operating humidity range, and make it half.
 For example, the Canon EOS 5D’s operating humidity range is 85% RH or lower, so a good indicative range to store it would be between 35 and 45% RH.

-Humidity Range – Why Low Humidity is bad for your equipment
+Humidity Range – Why Very Low Humidity is Bad for Cameras

 There also seems to be another kind of mould that affects camera equipment at very low RH levels; I’ve only come across this in one place, so I don’t have much info on that.
 If you have some information that you could add, please do leave it in the comments.